 One of the outstanding features of the College of Human Environmental Sciences is its advisement program.
 It is designed to assist the student in building a graduation plan.
 In addition, the HES Office of Undergraduate Academic Programs and Student Success provides consultation on student problems and concerns.An entering freshman has the first year to explore the various units in the College and the combinations of subject areas for positions in broad fields such as health and welfare, business, industry, art and design, government, and social service organizations, to name only a few.

 Mizzou is committed to creating a safe and inclusive learning environment for all students.
 The online program provides introductory education and establishes expectations for our community.
 It also complies with the amendments to the Violence Against Women Act and the Clery Act, as well as recommendations from the U.S. Department of Education Office of Civil Rights.

-Citizenship, identity, and critical thinking on a diverse campus.Visit Citizenship@Mizzou for information on training dates/times.
+Citizenship@Mizzou: Citizenship, identity, and critical thinking on a diverse campus.Visit Citizenship@Mizzou for information on training dates/times.

 This online training involves two parts.